Matched (book): Reception

 Matched received a starred review from Kirkus Reviews, who praised Condie for "[peeling] back layer after dystopic layer at breakneck speed".
 The reviewers noted its similarity to The Giver but said it is "a fierce, unforgettable page-turner in its own right".
 Susan Carpenter of the Los Angeles Times called it a "wonderful debut", praising the way Condie used the style of writing to reflect Cassia's feelings.
 Darienne Hosley Stewart, reviewing for Common Sense Media, gave Matched four out of four stars, praising Condie for "[crafting] a fine addition to the genre" that was a "great coming-of-age story" rather than a "hand-wringing love triangle, or a ho-hum story of teen rebellion".
 She also thought the characters were "complex and surprising" and Cassia's awakening and understanding of the Society "[felt] authentic".
 The novel reached The New York Times bestseller's list in 2010 in the Children's category and Publishers Weekly named Matched one of the best children's books of 2010.

 William Morris in BYU Studies Quarterly stated Matcheds "lyrical prose and the complex way it dramatizes the key YA themes of courtship, rebellion, and control, and above all, the way it explores agency" set it apart from other YA literature.

 Themes

 A key theme in Matched and throughout the trilogy is attunement to art, which is reinforced by Condie's poetic writing style.
 Dylan Thomas's poem "Do not go gentle into that good night" serves as an inspiration to Cassia in the novel and throughout the series.
 Furthermore, the novel deals with themes such as constraint versus freedom, order versus agency, isolation versus community, and family versus society.
+Another key theme in the series is very common when it comes to dystopian novels.
+It deals with rebellion versus government and even one fighting for freedom.
+Cassie's curiosity inspires the themes as she comes closer to revealing the truth.

 Film adaptation

 In September 2010, Disney purchased the film rights to the Matched trilogy, before the book had been released.
-By 2011, originally Adam Shankman and Jennifer Gibgot signed on to direct and produce the film respectively.
+By 2011, originally, Adam Shankman and Jennifer Gibgot signed on to direct and produce the film, respectively.
 Early production began with Kieran and Michele Mulroney and Jon M. Chu hired as screenwriter, and director.
 It is unclear if this film will ever be released because of limited information.